How much does it cost to develop a Hospital Management System in 2025

 According to Statista, the market for health management systems is anticipated to reach a value of over 50 billion dollars by 2025.
 Health organizations are spending more money on custom software development to promote patient satisfaction, improve workflow, and increase the effectiveness of care delivery.
 But how do you create hospital management software?
 What features should custom software include, and is it worth it?
 Let’s take a closer look at HMS, covering its features, design, development process, and cost.

-A Hospital Management System (HMS) uses technology to simplify hospital operations and improve patient care.
-It simplifies tasks for patients, doctors, and administrators, such as appointments, records, and resource management.
+The Hospital Management System (HMS) uses technology to simplify hospital operations and improve patient care.
+Patients, doctors, and administrators benefit from task simplification, including appointment scheduling, record management, and resource allocation.
 Below is a table of essential HMS features grouped by focus: patient, doctor, and admin.

 Patient-Focused Features | Doctor-Focused Features | Admin-Focused Features |